SauceLLC/sauce4zwift/README.md

 ===========
 ![Sauce](pages/images/logo_horiz_320x120.png)
 #### A collection of add-ons and replacement widgets for Zwift
-Sauce for Zwift™ extends the zwift cycling and running simulator with more stats and pretty things.
+Sauce for Zwift™ extends the Zwift cycling and running simulator with more stats and pretty things.